 At a young age, I decided to invest a lot of my time into following not only you as a player, but also you as a leader, a teammate, and most importantly a person.
 This was one of the best decisions of my life so far.

-You taught me to love the process, to prepare myself for any challenge that may lie ahead… but prepare like that challenge will be ten times more challenging than anticipated.
+You taught me to love the process, to prepare myself for any challenge that may lie ahead… but preparing like that challenge will be ten times more difficult than anticipated.
 You taught me to risk embarrassment and ask questions, that you can learn something from anyone.
 To push through the pain.
 You taught me the Mamba Mentality.

-What you brought to Laker Nation is more than 5 championships, more than 33,643 regular-season points, more than an 81 point game, more than 20 consecutive seasons, more than 2 Finals MVP Awards, more than a Hall of Famer you brought a lot of people a will to live, a reason to get up and go to work, to embrace being extreme.
+What you brought to Laker Nation is more than 5 championships, more than 33,643 regular-season points, more than an 81 point game, more than 20 consecutive seasons, more than 2 Finals MVP Awards, more than a Hall of Fame career, you brought a lot of people a will to live, a reason to get up and go to work, to embrace the idea of being extreme.

 Your greatness on the court is undeniable.
 But your commitment went beyond basketball.
 Your commitment as a father, a husband, a global icon, you expected more out of yourself than anyone else in this world.
 And people love to expect nowadays.

-People traveled to see Kobe Bryant.
+People traveled across the globe to see Kobe Bryant.
 Kids begged their parents to see Kobe Bryant.
-People on the east coast stayed up till 1 AM on a Sunday to see Kobe Bryant play on national television.
+People on the east coast stayed up till 1 AM on a Sunday to see Kobe Bryant finish the game on the west coast.
 Now people make a sacrifice, in an attempt to be… like Kobe Bryant.

 We shout your name, “Kobe!” as we throw a paper ball into trash cans at the end of math class.
 We shout your name playing basketball in our driveways as the fake shot clock expires in our head.
-We keep trying till we make it because that’s what you would have done.
+We don’t keep trying till we make it, we keep trying until we can’t miss, because that’s what you would have done.

 I want to thank you for making a sacrifice that hardly anyone is ever willing to make.
-You have gotten to the end of a path, that no one thought there was an end to.
-A path that no one thought was impossible to walk on, you ran on.
+You have gotten to the end of a path, that no one thought there would be an end to.
+A path that no one thought was possible to walk on, you ran on.
 You have defined all odds.
 You have done the impossible.
 You, Kobe Bean Bryant, have changed my life, forever.